marcellbarsony/notes/CCNA/1.0_Network_fundamentals/1.6_IPv4_addressing_and_subnetting/04_Broadcast_Address.md

 ## Directed Broadcast Address

-A broadcast address is a network address used to transmit to all devices connected to a multiple-access communications network.
+A **broadcast address** is a network address used to transmit to all devices connected to a multiple-access communications network.
 A message sent to a broadcast address may be received by all network-attached hosts.

 In contrast, a **multicast address** is used to address a specific group of devices, and a **unicast address** is used to address a single device.

-For network layer communications, a broadcast address may be a specific IP address.
+For network layer communications, a broadcast address may be a specific IP address.<br>
 At the data link layer on Ethernet networks, it is a specific MAC address.

-Network
+### Demonstration

+Example network: 172.31.0.0

 ```cmd
 172. 31.
 0. 0 = 10101100.00011111.00000000.00000000